Nef cones of nested Hilbert schemes of points on surfaces: Picard group of the smooth nested Hilbert schemes

 \subsection{Proof of the proposition}

-We now have all of the ingredients needed, so we can start the proof of proposition \ref{prop:Picard group}. \begin{proof} We follow the notation of the previous section.
-First, we show that $U$ and $\phi^{-1}(U)$ are large open sets in $X^{[n]}\times X$ and $X^{[n+1,n]}$, respectively.
-Using that they are large open sets, we can carry out the calculation after a base change (because $X^{[n+1,n]}$ and $X^{n}\times X$ are smooth, removing a closed subset of codimension at least two does not affect the Picard group by Lemma 5.1 in \cite{Fogarty2}).
+Now we have all of the ingredients needed, so we can start the proof of Proposition \ref{prop:Picard group}.
+In the proof, an open subset of a variety whose complement has codimension at least two is called \textit{a large open subset}. \begin{proof} First, we show that $U$ and $\phi^{-1}(U)$ are large open sets in $X^{[n]}\times X$ and $X^{[n+1,n]}$ respectively.
 Since $U=W_{1,n}\cup W_{2,n}$, by equation (\ref{eqn:codimension estimate}),